-This area has some of the region’s most famous and well-loved hikes (including Roys Peak), a quirky movie theatre, a lavender farm, via ferrata and so much more.
+This area has some of the region’s most famous and well-loved hikes (including Roys Peak), a quirky movie theatre, wonderful restaurants, a lavender farm, via ferrata and so much more.
 Before visiting, be sure to read our suggestions about the best things to do in Wānaka.

 Drive time from Queenstown to Wānaka: 1 hour.

 Queenstown is a place that offers something for everyone!

 All photos are care of Klook, the operators mentioned and our own collection.